qmk/qmk_firmware/keyboards/bajjak/readme.md

 # BAJJAK
-* This keyboard is a 6x7 array keyboard based on ergodox ez.
+* This keyboard is a 6x7 array keyboard based on Ergodox EZ.
 * __Not compatible with Ergodox EZ.__

 # Full-Text of Ergodox EZ